alimgafar/MUG_Packages/README.md

 #eXoPlanet

-eXoPlanet is a site where Meteor-NY meetup organizers can plan, arrange and manage events; communicate with sponsors, members and other organizers.
-It ia also a site where members can find out about planned events, examine and interact with artifacts from prior events, contribute to future events, and communicate with the organizers.
+***eXoPlanet*** is a Meteor application for Meteor-NY meetup organizers to use to plan, arrange and manage events; communicate with sponsors, members and other organizers.
+Using ***eXoPlanet,*** members can find out about planned events, examine and interact with artifacts from prior events, contribute to future events, and communicate with the organizers.